Joseph Mascolo

 Joseph Peter Mascolo (March 13, 1929 – December 8, 2016) was an American musician and dramatic actor.
 During his long career, he acted in numerous motion pictures and television series.
 He played villain Stefano DiMera on NBC's soap opera Days of Our Lives from 1982 to 2016.
 He also starred as Massimo Marone on the CBS soap opera The Bold and the Beautiful from 2001 to 2006.

 Early life

-Mascolo was born on March 13, 1929, and raised in West Hartford, Connecticut.
-His parents, Anna Mascolo (née DeTuccio; 1910–2010) and Peter Mascolo (1901–2008), were immigrants from Naples, Italy, and had their 80th wedding anniversary shortly before his father died.
-Mascolo had one sister, Marie LaVoie.
+Mascolo was born on March 13, 1929 and was raised in West Hartford, Connecticut.
+His parents, Anna Mascolo (née DeTuccio; 1908–2010) and Peter Mascolo (1902–2008), were both immigrants from Naples, Italy and had their 80th wedding anniversary in 2008 shortly before his father died.
+He had one sister, Marie Anna LaVoie (April 24, 1936–April 16, 2024), who was also the widow of Ronald W. LaVoie (1934–December 24, 2022) of Yucca, California.
 He attended the United States Military Academy after graduating high school.
 Mascolo attended the University of Miami.
 To support himself financially, he studied acting under famed acting coach Stella Adler in New York City.
 He originally was trained in classical music and opera.